eForms Logo

 California Lease Agreement Templates (6)

 A California lease agreement allows a landlord of residential or commercial property to write a legally binding rental contract with a tenant.
-The agreement will describe the property, specify the monthly rent, and list the responsibilities of both parties.
-After signing, the tenant will be obligated to pay the first month’s rent and a security deposit, if any, before access is given to the premises.
-Both landlord and tenant will be bound to the terms of the agreement until the lease end date.
+The agreement describes the property, specifies the monthly rent, and lists the responsibilities of both parties.
+After signing, the tenant must pay the first month's rent and a security deposit before access is granted.

-Rental Application – Should be used by the landlord before signing a contract to help verify that the individual applying for the space is credible.
+Rental Application – Used by a landlord before signing a contract to help verify that the individual applying for the space is credible.

 Download: PDF, MS Word, OpenDocument